Antonio-Lucian-Popa/social-app/Readme.md

 * ✅ User can get all comments on a post
 * ✅ User can edit a comment on a post
 * ✅ User can delete a comment on a post
+* ✅ User can add profile image
+* ✅ User can update a profile image
+* ✅ User can delete a profile image

 ## Technologies